-No matter how great your content is, people will take the time to search for a way to give you their Email.
+No matter how great your posts are, people will take the time to search for a way to give you their Email.

 Make it easy for them.

-Traffic will be slow when you first start your artist blog.
+Traffic will be slow when you first start.

-Promoting your posts will help you get noticed, build brand awareness and boost your artist blog traffic.
+Promoting your posts will help you get noticed, build brand awareness, and boost your traffic.

 Besides posting your links on your social media sites, you might want to consider guest posting.

-Writing articles for sites that already have traffic is a great way for you to generate traffic to your blog.
+Writing articles for sites that already have traffic is an excellent way for you to generate traffic to your blog.

-Most sites you write for will not pay you for your content, but they will provide a bio and a link to your site.
+Most sites you write for will not pay you for your guest posts, but they will provide a bio and a link to your site.

-When people read your article, they will notice your bio and if they enjoyed what you posted they will click on your link to learn more about you.
+When people read your article, they will notice your bio, and if they enjoyed what you posted, they would click on your link to learn more about you.

 How to Find Sites to Write For